-- 21. Section 9 of the Housing Act 1985 empowers the Council to erect buildings for the purpose of proving housing accommodation where this is undertaken on land acquired for this purpose.
-The land can be treated as if "acquired for this purpose" by appropriating the land under Section 19 of the same Act.
-This provides that "[a] local housing authority may appropriate for the purposes of this Part [housing purposes] any land for the time being vested in them or at their disposal and the authority have the same powers in relation to land so appropriated as they have in relation to land acquired by them for the purposes of this Part." - 22.
-As the properties will have been demolished, they will not be considered to be "land consisting of houses or part of a house" so the consent of the Secretary of State will not be required for the appropriation. - 23.
-Accordingly, the Council may exercise its statutory power to build the housing scheme once the properties are demolished and the site has been appropriated for housing purposes under section 19 of the 1985 Act. - 24.
-Following the appropriation, the Council must make the requisite adjustments to the General Fund and the Housing Revenue Account as detailed above (section 24, Town and Country Planning Act 1959; section 74(1)(b), Local Government and Housing Act 1989). - 25.
+- 25. Section 9 of the Housing Act 1985 empowers the Council to erect buildings for the purpose of proving housing accommodation where this is undertaken on land acquired for this purpose.
+The land can be treated as if "acquired for this purpose" by appropriating the land from the general fund in accordance with Section 19 of the same Act.
+This provides that "[a] local housing authority may appropriate for the purposes of this Part [housing purposes] any land for the time being vested in them or at their disposal and the authority have the same powers in relation to land so appropriated as they have in relation to land acquired by them for the purposes of this Part." - 26.
+There is a Restrictive Covenant on the land which impacts on the use of the site.
+However, this will not interfere with the construction of the properties since the project is being undertaken in accordance with the Council's statutory powers to erect Council housing as above. - 27.
+Following the appropriation, the Council must make the requisite adjustments to the General Fund and the Housing Revenue Account as detailed above (section 24, Town and Country Planning Act 1959; section 74(1)(b), Local Government and Housing Act 1989). - 28.
 The Council will need to comply with all relevant procurement requirements in undertaking the proposals contained within this Report and the Council will seek further procurement and legal advice in that respect.